-- (e) The District will increase the District paid premiums in (a) through (c) above by no less than \$5 million in calendar year 2019 and will publish the new premium contributions so that the above listed premiums are modified accordingly. - (f) The Parties agree to reopen coalition negotiations in 2019 on any additional premium increases and/or plan design changes for calendar year 2020.
-Coalition bargaining will begin no later than April 15.
-All parties will meet at least once a month until such time as an agreement is reached. - 7. (a) Effective January 1, 2018 and thereafter, all eligible employees may purchase through payroll deductions the following benefits with pre-tax dollars when legally eligible: - The purchase of the insurance benefits of their choice from among a menu of pre-tax benefits, which include dental and vision plans for themselves and their eligible dependents.
-Eligible children may be enrolled until their 26th birthday. - Eligible employees who waive medical coverage or enroll in an HMO medical plan may also contribute pre-tax dollars to a medical Flexible Spending Account, and/or to a Dependent Care Flexible Spending Account through payroll deductions up to the maximums permitted by law. - Eligible employees who enroll in a CDHP, may also contribute pre-tax dollars to a Health Savings Account and/or to a Dependent Care Flexible Savings Account through payroll deductions up to the maximums permitted by law. - (b) Effective January 1, 2018 and thereafter, eligible employees may purchase other optional Benefits through payroll deductions with post-tax dollars such as medical coverage for children ages 26-30, Disability Income Protection and Optional Group Term Life Insurance.
+- (e) The Parties agree to reopen coalition negotiations in 2019 on any additional premium increases and/or plan design changes for calendar year 2020.
+Coalition bargaining will begin no later than April 15th.
+All parties will meet at least once a month until such time as an agreement is reached. - 7. (a) Effective January 1, 2018 and thereafter, all eligible employees may purchase through payroll deductions the following benefits with pre-tax dollars when legally eligible: - ▶ The purchase of the insurance benefits of their choice from among a menu of pre-tax benefits, which include dental and vision plans for themselves and their eligible dependents.
+Eligible children may be enrolled until their 26th birthday. - ▶ Eligible employees who waive medical coverage or enroll in an HMO medical plan may also contribute pre-tax dollars to a medical Flexible Spending Account, and/or to a Dependent Care Flexible Spending Account through payroll deductions up to the maximums permitted by law. - ▶ Eligible employees who enroll in a CDHP, may also contribute pre-tax dollars to a Health Savings Account and/or to a Dependent Care Flexible Savings Account through payroll deductions up to the maximums permitted by law. - (b) Effective January 1, 2018 and thereafter, eligible employees may purchase other optional Benefits through payroll deductions with post-tax dollars such as medical coverage for children ages 26-30, Disability Income Protection and Optional Group Term Life Insurance.
 Optional Group Term Life Insurance may also be purchased for eligible dependents. - (c) If an employee does not complete the required benefits enrollment process, including the completion of any and all enrollment forms or on-line process within 30 days of employment or during annual enrollment periods, he/she will automatically be enrolled in a default benefit plan (Low Option HMO with employee only coverage).
-If an employee does not submit all required dependent and/or domestic partner verification documents within 30 days of employment or during annual enrollment periods, the employee will be denied dependent and/or domestic partner verification and/or domestic partner coverage as applicable.
+If an employee does not submit all required dependent and/or domestic partner verification documents within 30 days of employment or during annual enrollment periods, the employee will be denied dependent and/or domestic partner coverage as applicable.